 - Group Clips - (Shift+G) - Grouping functions so that selecting,

 moving or deleting any Clip from a group will cause all others notes in the group to be selected, moved or deleted, etc. Any number of groupings may be created.
 To group Clips - make a selection using the Select tool, then use the Group function.
-Activated / deactivate grouping: Use the Note / Pattern Grouping switch on the Snap Panel.
+Activated / deactivate grouping: Use the Note / Pattern Grouping switch on the Toolbar shortcut icons.
 Deselecting the Grouping switch will disable Clip grouping behavior until the switch is reactivated.

 - Move clips vertically - Make a selection and hold (Shift) and press the Up/Down arrow keys.
 If no selection is made then all the Clips will be moved.